Blendify/blender-manual/blender_docs/manual/editors/3dview/transform/basics/grab.rst

 In Object Mode, the grab/move option lets you translate (move) objects.
-It also lets you translate any elements that make up the object within the 3D space of the active 3D viewport.
+It also lets you translate any elements that make up the object within the 3D space of the active 3D Viewport.
 Grab/Move works similarly here as it does in the Node Editor, Graph Editor, UV Editor, Sequencer, etc.